HarshitPandey-2021/Campus-Complaint-Management-System/README.md

 git push origin yourname-feature

 # Step 5: Open Pull Request to merge into develop
+Always create a PR from your branch into develop and ask a teammate to review before merging.
+That way, no one merges directly to develop or main accidentally
 ````

 > Flow: `your-branch` → `develop` (via PR) → `main` (only at the end)